Plantar Fasciitis (Policeman’s Heel)

 There are many outpatient treatments for plantar fasciitis, including injections, extracorporeal shock therapy, and ultrasonic tissue repair.

 A small percentage of patients suffering from plantar fasciitis require surgical intervention.
-Surgery is not recommended for treatment unless conservative options have not been ineffective.
+Some common surgical treatments for plantar fasciitis include:

 Your Resurgens physicians will recommend a treatment plan tailored to your unique condition.